endafk/Pwn-Network/README.md

 # Notes

 - Both scripts require root privileges
-- The scripts will automatically detect your active WiFi connection(Connec t first before running them)
+- The scripts will automatically detect your active WiFi connection(Connect first before running them)
 - Only use this on your own network or have proper permission.

 ## Troubleshooting